xxXLokiXxx/1340-project-pokemon-game/README.md

   * string form of Name (name of pokemon)
   * string Type1 (dominant type of pokemon)
   * string Type2; (sub-type of pokemon)
-  * int Total; (Combat power of pokemon, to compare which pokemon is more powerful)
+  * integer form of Total (Combat power of pokemon, to compare which pokemon is more powerful)
-  * int HP (HP of pokemon)
+  * integer form of HP (HP of pokemon)
-  * int Attack (Attack stat of pokemon)
+  * integer form of Attack (Attack stat of pokemon)
-  * int Defense (Defense stat of pokemon, not used in the the current game, could be used in future development/update version)
+  * integer form of Defense (Defense stat of pokemon, not used in the the current game, could be used in future development/update version)
-  * int SpAtk (Special attack stat of pokemon, not used in the the current game, could be used in future development)
+  * integer form of SpAtk (Special attack stat of pokemon, not used in the the current game, could be used in future development)
-  * int SpDef (Special defence stat of pokemon, not used in the the current game, could be used in future development)
+  * integer form of SpDef (Special defence stat of pokemon, not used in the the current game, could be used in future development)
-  * int Speed (Speed of pokemon, not used in the the current game, could be used in future development/update version)
+  * integer form of Speed (Speed of pokemon, not used in the the current game, could be used in future development/update version)

 Inside the "pokemon_group" struct, pokemon structs will be included (nested struct), representing the 6 pokemons (from A to F) brought to battle:

-  *pokemon A
+  * pokemon A
-  *pokemon B
+  * pokemon B
-  *pokemon C
+  * pokemon C
-  *pokemon D
+  * pokemon D
-  *pokemon E
+  * pokemon E
-  *pokemon F
+  * pokemon F

 ### Dynamic memory management ###